the-markup/investigation-isp/README.md

 ## Data
 This directory is where inputs, intermediaries and outputs are saved.

-Bulk address data was downloaded from openaddresses and NYC open data and saved in `data/input/openaddressess_raw/`.
-These addresses were filtered and geocoded with Census block groups.
+Address data was downloaded from [OpenSources](https://opensources.io) and [NYC Open Data](https://data.cityofnewyork.us/City-Government/NYC-Address-Points/g6pj-hd8k) and grouped into block groups in `data/input/isp`.

-From there, we group all households by block group and save each in `data/input/isp`.
 Each of these gzipped-JSON files is an input fed into the lookup tool collectors.

 Raw API responses from each ISP's lookup tools are saved by block group in `data/intermediary/isp`.

 We merge demographic data from the 2019 American Community Survey (`data/intermediary/census`), historic HOLC grades (`data/input/redlining`) for each ISP and save them with this pattern `data/output/speed_price_{isp}.csv.gz`.

-These files contain offers for each ISP in each city in our study, including addresses that were not offered Internet services and other addresses which were otherwise removed from analysis.
+These files (such as `data/output/speed_price_att.csv.gz`) contain offers for each ISP in each city in our study.

-Everything generated for the analysis and used for a graph are saved in either `data/ouput/tables` or `data/output/figures`.
+Tables and figures featured in our methodology and story can be found in `data/ouput/tables` and `data/output/figures`, respectively.

 ```
 data